-Generally, low-risk stress fractures heal and the athlete can return to the pre-injury activity.
+Generally, low-risk stress fractures heal, and the athlete can return to the pre-injury activity.
 Appropriate rehabilitation and gradual return will be necessary.

 Complications are generally few for low-risk stress fractures.
 Occasionally the patient may experience residual pain.
 High-risk stress fractures carry considerably higher risks.
-They are more likely to progress toward non-union and thus to require surgical treatment.
+They are more likely to progress toward non-union and thus require surgical treatment.
 They are more likely to necessitate a change in the sport for an athlete and may result in greater post-recovery pain.

 Postoperative and Rehabilitation Care

 High and low-risk stress fractures require the same basic plan for rehabilitation.
 They both require a period of immobilization to allow the fracture to heal.
 In general, high-risk injuries will require surgical fixation.
 The rehabilitation will require two phases of rehab.
 Phase one would be considered active rest.
 As the injured site is protected from further injury during a period of immobilization, aerobic fitness can be maintained using no-impact activities like cycling, deep water running, swimming and zero-gravity running.
 Once the patient has been pain-free for one to two weeks, then phase two can be started.
 During phase two, rehabilitation beings to strengthen the muscles of the injured extremity, improve proprioception, strengthen the core and pelvic girdle muscles, and return the patient to pre-injury levels of fitness.
 The goal is to return them to full activity.
 For those runners who sustain a stress fracture, a gait analysis would be helpful to guide the rehabilitation process.
 When ready for running, the best plan is to start low and not increase time, intensity, and distance by more than 10 percent per week.